AP® World History: Modern

 • Practice your writing skills and familiarize yourself with the rubric.

-• Find study guides and online test prep, such as UWorld's AP World History exam prep.
+• Find study resources and online test prep, such as UWorld's AP World History exam prep.

 • Two weeks before the exam, increase your study time to 1 hour a day, reviewing two units each day.